genomicsITER/mutational-burden-and-ccRCC-mortality/data/Readme.md

 Labels correspond to tumor tissue samples.

-## For more details, please see the study article.
+## See our manuscript for more details:
 Mendoza-Alvarez, A., Guillen-Guio, B., Baez-Ortega, A., Hernandez-Perez, C., Lakhwani-Lakhwani, S., Maeso, MDC., Lorenzo-Salazar, J.M., Morales, M., and Flores, C. Whole-exome sequencing identifies somatic mutation associated with mortality in metastatic clear cell kidney carcinoma.
+(Under revision).